prh24/Deez/NDK-Release-Process.md

   made about the stability or availability of these features, and providing a fix risks destabilizing the rest of the toolchain.

+### A note about toolchain issues
+Wherever possible we will follow the guidelines laid out in this document, but for cases where LLVM does not yet have a fix we may not have the resources to fix it ourselves.
+Fixes of this nature often must be made by a subject matter expert, and most of those engineers are not on our staff.
+LLVM is a team effort including many companies and individuals, and their schedules are not dictated by the NDK.

+For these cases, we will raise the issue with the LLVM community and see that it reaches the right people.
+We do not wish to indefinitely delay an NDK release, so if a fix is not forthcoming we will need to ship with those known issues.
+Regressions from the previous release will be given more weight so as to not impede taking NDK updates, but the same constraints apply.

 ## LTS Release

 These releases cater to users that prioritize stability over new features.